 Serving Sugar Makers in Washington and Orange counties with CDL maple sugaring products at Miles Supply in Barre, VT

-Here is the CDL catalog* for maple sugaring equipment.
-Miles Supply is a CDL supplier for Central Vermont, call 802-476-3963.
+Here is the 2023_CDL Catalog* for maple sugaring supplies & equipment.
+Miles Supply is a CDL supplier for Central Vermont.
 We stock a lot of what you need – and can order supplies and equipment for you in this catalog.
 Much of our staff are sugarers too, along with expertise from CDL.

 Open weekdays from 6:30–4:30